Boy meets girl. Girl goes traveling for 2 years

 "Back then, we both didn't think long term and it was more an exciting adventure," says Guldner.

-"Retrospectively, it is quiet a miracle we stayed together; it wouldn't have been possible without email and the visits."
+"Retrospectively, it is quite a miracle we stayed together; it wouldn't have been possible without email and the visits."

 Both of them still live by their shared mantra that life's a journey -- and one they're committed to taking together.